omnivector-solutions/osd-documentation/contributing.rst

 ^^^^^^^^^^^

 This sections describes how to setup your system for local charm development.
-This section assumes the system is Linux-based and have support for `snaps`.
+This section assumes the system is Linux-based and has support for `snaps`.

 The tool used to build a charm is
 `charmcraft <https://github.com/canonical/charmcraft/>`_, and it should be